 Does schooling have lasting effects on cognitive function?
 Evidence from compulsory schooling laws [revision requested at Demography]

-This paper assesses whether additional schooling has lasting causal effects on cognitive function and explores the role of occupation type in shaping these effects.
+Abstract: This paper assesses whether additional schooling has lasting causal effects on cognitive function and explores the role of occupation type in shaping these effects.
 Exploiting quasi-experimental variation from the 1972 raising of the school leaving age in England and Wales, I find that an additional year of schooling improves working memory by one- to two-thirds of a standard deviation.
 However, I find limited evidence for causal effects on verbal fluency and numeric ability.
 Staying on at school also reduces the probability of entering a manual or routine occupation.
-Results from a causal mediation analysis show that, in line with other studies, the occupation channel can explain up to about one-fifth of schooling's effects on memory.
-These figures are very imprecisely estimated.
-While remaining agnostic about the role of occupation, I conclude that basic education causally improves an important component of cognitive function in older ages.
+Analyses of occupation type suggest entering cognitively intensive jobs may shape schooling's effect on cognitive function.
+I conclude that basic education causally improves an important component of cognitive function in older ages.

 Does the Great Gatsby Curve hold in England and Wales? (with Franz Buscha and Min Zhang) [submitted]